Searching for topological dark matter in LIGO data: Analysis

 For comparing hypotheses ($H$), we rely on the Bayesian evidence ($\mathcal{B}$) or the marginal likelihood

-where $P(\boldsymbol{\theta})$ is the prior distribution of the parameters and the likelihood $\mathcal{L}$ is calculated with the residual signal after the model ($h$) is subtracted from the data ($d$) by assuming a Gaussian noise.
-We used uniform prior distributions for our parameters, which have been parameterized appropriately for corresponding to isotropic orientations and distributions in space, except the distance prior which we take proportional to distance squared.
-For whitened data, up to a constant, the logarithm of the likelihood is
+where $P(\boldsymbol{\theta})$ is the prior distribution of the parameters and the likelihood $\mathcal{L}$ is calculated with the residual signal after the model ($h$) is subtracted from the data ($d$) by assuming Gaussian noise.
+We use uniform prior distributions for our fit parameters.
+These are parametrized appropriately such that they correspond to isotropic orientations and distributions in space.
+The only exception is given by the distance prior, which we take to be proportional to the distance squared.
+For whitened data, up to an additional constant, the logarithm of the likelihood is given by

 where the brackets denote the inner product of vectors.
 The joint likelihood from two detectors is simply the product of individual likelihoods.